 These providers will send a more accurate price based on your needs.

 Q switched Nd YAG LASER works for post inflammatory pigmentation in Asian skin.

 Fraxel is not the best option for post inflammatory hyperpigmentation.
 Q switched Nd YAG LASER works very well for pigmentation in Asian skin.
 You could try undergoing treatment over a small area to see if it works for you.
 Make sure to use a sunscreen throughout the treatment period and thereafter.

 Azelaic acid cream is a good option too.

-Using Melaquin AM and Melaquin PM for pigmentation
+Using Melarase AM and Melarase PM for pigmentation

-I would recommend Melaquin AM and Melaquin PM as an option for difficult PIH pigmentation on the face.
+I would recommend Melarase AM and Melarase PM as an option for difficult PIH pigmentation on the face.